 People on the Autism Spectrum and the Church

-With World Autism Awareness Day, 2 April, approaching, churches need to consider how we accommodate Christians on the spectrum.
+April is Autism Awareness month and churches need to consider how we accommodate Christians on the spectrum.

 For Christians on the autism spectrum, attending church can be a challenge.
 The combination of socialising, and the sensory experience, along with social expectations of how people should act, can lead to a less than positive experience.
 Ensuring people on the spectrum have a better experience, and learning how to best utilise their gifts, is part of the church’s calling.